jasp-stats/jaspAudit/inst/help/auditclassicalnumberbunching.md

 #### Assumption checks
 This table shows the correlation between the integer portions of the numbers and their decimal counterparts.
 To meet the required assumptions for this procedure, this correlation must be non-existent.
 This table also displays the correlation between the samples of the two simulation runs (average frequency and entropy).

-#### Frequency statistics
+#### Frequency table
-Produces a table containing, for every digit, the count and observed percentage in the population.
+Produces a table containing the count and the percentage for every unique value in the data set.

 ----